 Designing the Moment

-I closed every other tab and stared at that one screen.
+I closed all my other tabs and stared at that one screen.

-I imagined the user waiting for something invisible to happen —
+I imagined the user waiting for something invisible to happen- the tension of suspense, the quiet relief when it finally worked.

-Instead of designing a feature, I designed a feeling.
+Instead of designing a function, I designed a feeling.
+I had a good feeling that we were on the right track.

-Me: “It’s strange.
-Once I stopped chasing the whole system, I started seeing the system differently.”
+Me: “It’s really weird.
+Once I stopped chasing the whole system, I started to see the system differently.”

 04